hphelion/documentation/moonshot/manage.administration-dashboard.cloud-images.md

  * From the **Image Source** drop-down list, perform either of the following:

-  * Select Image location from the drop-down list.
+  * Select Image Location from the drop-down list.
 The Image Location box is displayed.

-  * In the Image Location box, enter the HTTP URL to load the QCOW2 image from.<br>
+  * In the **Image Location** box, enter the HTTP URL from which to load the QCOW2 image.<br>
 OR<br>

   * Select Image File from the drop-down-list.
 The Choose File option is displayed.

-  * Click Choose File to browse the QCOW2 image.
+  * Click **Choose File** to browse the QCOW2 image.

   * Select the QCOW2 Image to upload.